Mike Trout

 2025 Topps Series 1 Baseball Hobby Box

-- 1 autograph or relic guaranteed
+- Guaranteed autograph or relic per box